Maksym-Samoilenko/zipcode-assignment/README.md

 * Add custom validator for zip code by using directives(according to: https://www.apollographql.com/blog/backend/validation/graphql-validation-using-directives/)
 * For bigger projects working with data store objects  mongoose schema is more preferable than direct connection to mongodb via driver.
 * For bigger projects correct foldering needed (schema, object type,object queries, mutation queries), not all query in one file and resolvers and dataSources is defined in app.ts.
-* Data conection should be defined is separate folder/files, not in app.ts and think about better handling of requests to database (open and close connection on each request is not good solution),
+* Data conection should be defined is separate folder/files, not in app.ts and think about better handling of requests to database (open and close connection on each request need improvement)
+* Exception handling needs attention on 404 error `throw new ApolloError('No Zip code presented in datastore', '404');`   according to https://www.apollographql.com/docs/apollo-server/data/errors/ , and database work should be covered with exception handling.
+* Here unsuccessfull unit test  doesn't stop deployment, need to propose better solution.